obah2008/Safeline-WAF/README.md

 ![image](https://github.com/user-attachments/assets/83ddcace-152c-4dd0-b220-f81c578aad70)

+- After the installation is complete copy the login credentials, then access the dashboard using the prompted address

 ### Installing DVWA
 Before installing DVWA we'll have to set up Apache2 the webserver we'll be running DVWA on we'll also be installing a bunch of packages we'll be using in the project.
 ```bash